MagicScribble/bubuloo-kids-learning-app/index.md

 # 🎨 Kids Learning Games

-A calm, creative apps for toddlers and preschoolers (ages 2–5) — 100% ad-free, offline-friendly, and designed for screen-time-positive play.
+Hi!
+I’m an indie developer and illustrator passionate about building calm, ad-free digital spaces for kids.

+I create kids educational applications with one goal: to give toddlers and preschoolers a safe, creative screen-time experience — one that parents can feel good about.

+No ads.
+No tracking.
+No noisy overstimulation.
+Just gentle fun.

+Thank you for being part of this journey 💛

 ---